JacksonBurns/Crow/paper.md

 the user to pick one of three implemented methods: keep all peaks which fall within their given interval, keep the peak closest to the center of the interval, or keep the peak with the maximum area.

-![Sample **Pull** output generated for one run of the model reaction Here the user also chose the option to keep the retention times with the product area. \label{fig:Example **Pull** Output}](other/example_pull_output.png)
+![Sample **Pull** output generated for one run of the model reaction.
+Here the user also chose the option to keep the retention times with the product area. \label{fig:Example **Pull** Output}](other/example_pull_output.png)

-Once the data retrieved by **Pull** has been manipulated to indicate yields, selectivity, or other values, the user returns to `Crow` and uses **Present**.
-This ingests *csv* files and generates graphics resembling a multi-well plate of pie charts, where each pie represents the outcome of a single well (see \autoref{fig:Example Single Well}). `Crow` generates graphics for 96 and 24 well plates, includes 3 pre-configured color palattes or custom color selection, and can filter data and color or shade individual wells accordingly (see \autoref{fig:Example **Present** output}).
+Once the data retrieved by **Pull** has been processed to give a meaningful interpretation of the data (yield, selectivity, etc.). the user returns to `Crow` and uses **Present**.
+This ingests *csv* files and generates graphics resembling a multi-well plate of pie charts, where each pie represents the outcome of a single well (see \autoref{fig:Example Wells}). `Crow` generates graphics for 96 and 24 well plates, includes 3 pre-configured color palettes or custom color selection, and can filter data and color or shade individual wells accordingly (see \autoref{fig:Example **Present** output}).
 All plots and graphics are created with 'matplotlib' [@Caswell:2020], which enables exporting to multiple common image formats.